Jonathan Shalit

-Professor Jonathan Sigmund Shalit OBE (born 17 April 1962) is a British talent manager and chairman of the InterTalent Rights Group, formerly ROAR Global and Cole Kitchenn.
+Jonathan Sigmund Shalit OBE (born 17 April 1962) is a British talent manager and chairman of the InterTalent Rights Group, formerly ROAR Global and Cole Kitchenn.
 InterTalent represents household names across broadcasting, film, television, theatre, comedy, music, sport, digital, social media and literature.

 He is a regular speaker at UK and global entertainment industry events and advises government on the UK's entertainment and creative industries as well as appearing regularly as a media commentator.
-He is Jewish and a supporter of Israel, attending the West London Synagogue.